mnavarro83/OctoFarm-BashInstallScripts/README.md

 # Other

 Need help?
-Run into an issue?
+Run into an problem?
 Have a suggestion?
 Please open an issue and we will get to it as soon as we can.